Simulateur-BB-8500/simu-bb8500-v1-scu/README.md

 # Description

 The **Simulator Control Unit** (SCU) is the central processor of the system.
-This the master unit of the simulator which handles the following functions:
+This is the master unit of the simulator which handles the following functions:

 * **Read the dashboard inputs** (switchs and levers activated by the train driver).
 * **Control the dashboard outputs** (displays, gauges, light indicators, etc.).